MozillaSecurity/attackanddefense.dev/_posts/2025-05-20-firefox-security-privacy-newsletter-2025-q1.md

 **NSS Fuzzing:** Our fuzzing focus on NSS (Network Security Services) has also shown a significant uptick in NSS fuzzing coverage across both oss-fuzz as well as our internal tools.
 We also added a TSan target for NSS, ensuring stricter thread-safety going forward.

 **Site-scout**: Site-scout is a tool that visits web pages with instrumented builds (like Address Sanitizer).
-We are continuing to enhance site-scout, such that it interacts with websites and ideally tease out more bugs.
+We are continuing to enhance site-scout, such that it interacts with websites and ideally teases out more bugs.

 ## Community Engagement